-How does Kerberos work?
+How does Kerberos Work?

 Kerberos works in three steps.
-Now let’s discuss those three steps one by one.

 The client enters his name at an arbitrary workstation.
 Then workstation sends the name to the authentication server in plain text format.

-For that client informs his workstation that he wants to contact another user X. So the client needs a ticket to communicate with the X. At this point, client workstation creates a message intended for a ticket-granting server, which contains below-mentioned items –
+For that client to inform his workstation that he wants to contact another user X., the client needs a ticket to communicate with X. At this point, the client workstation creates a message intended for a ticket-granting server, which contains the below-mentioned items:

-• the id of the X whose services clients are interested in.
+- The id of the X whose services clients are interested in.

-• The current timestamp should be encrypted with the same session key.
+- The current timestamp should be encrypted with the same session key.

-User contacts X for accessing the server.
+Step 3: User Contacts X for Accessing the Server

-X uses his secret key to obtain the information, from this information he uses KAB to decrypt the stamp value.
-Then X adds 1 into the timestamp value and encrypts it using KAB and sends it to the client.
-The client then opens the packet and verify the stamp incremented by X. From this process the client ensures that the X received the same KAB which is sent by the client.
+A client sends KAB to X to create a session with X. For secure communication, the client forward KAB encrypted with X’s secret key to X. X can access KAB.
+To protect from a reply attack, the client sends a timestamp to X, encrypted with KAB.
+X uses his secret key to obtain the information; he uses KAB to decrypt the stamp value from this information.
+Then X adds 1 to the timestamp value, encrypts it using KAB, and sends it to the client.
+The client then opens the packet and verifies the stamp incremented by X. From this process; the client ensures that X received the same KAB the client sends.

 Advantages and Disadvantages of Kerberos

-Below are the advantages and disadvantages:
+Given below are the advantages and disadvantages:

 - Passwords are never sent over the network unencrypted.